pdjr-signalk-plugins/ais-reporter/README.md

 Received AIS data is expired after 15 minutes and no longer transmitted to the upstream host.

-These default timings can be overriden by specifying one or more of the *expiryInterval*, *positionUpdateInterval* and *staticUpdateInterval*.
+These default timings can be overriden by specifying one or more of *expiryInterval*, *positionUpdateInterval* and *staticUpdateInterval*.
 For example:
 > {